 Documents will need to be made available at various stages of plan preparation.
 All documents will be available on the Council's website, www.pembrokeshire.gov.uk.
-Paper copies of consultation documents were made available at the following locations up to and including the Depositstage consultation:
+Paper copies of consultation documents were made available at the following locations up to and including the Deposit-stage consultation:

 - County Hall, Haverfordwest (the formal Deposit location)

 - Customer Service Centre2, Haverfordwest

-- Customer Service Centre, Pembroke Dock

-- Customer Service Centre, Fishguard

-- Customer Service Centre, Milford Haven

-- Customer Service Centre, Neyland

-- Haverfordwest library
+- Haverfordwest library The Riverside Library, Gallery and Information Centre

-- Fishguard library
+- Fishguard library and Tourist Information Centre

-- Milford Haven library
+- Milford Haven library and Tourist Information Centre

 - Pembroke Dock library

 - Cardigan library

 - Tenby library

-- Saundersfoot library
+- Saundersfoot library- Temporarily closed 6/3/2023

 - Crymych library

-- Pembroke library
+- Pembroke library and Tourist Information Centre

 - Narberth library

 - Newport library

 - Neyland library

 - St. Davids library

-Post-Deposit, the Council has retained the LDP 2 documents at these locations, but many of them have been closed or subject to restricted opening due to Covid-19.
-Documents issued for consultation post-Deposit will continue to be placed at the locations listed above provided there is an element of public access available.
+Post-Deposit 1 (2020), the Council has retained the LDP 2 documents at these locations, but many of them have been closed or subject to restricted opening due to Covid-19.
+Documents issued for consultation post-Deposit 1 will continue to be placed at the locations listed above provided there is an element of public access available.
 However, greater emphasis will be placed on electronic communications via the Council's website or emails post-Deposit.

-Copies of appropriate documents will also be sent to the Specific Consultation bodies either in digital format, on CD ROM or via web links for download depending on the document size.
+Copies of appropriate documents will also be sent to the Specific Consultation bodies either in digital format, or via web links for download depending on the document size.
 In exceptional circumstances (for example if Deposit locations are not able to host copies of documents) paper copies will be offered to those without the technology to read digital documents.